-1. Zoom in closer on the globe.

-- 2. Select the black line that looks like it's orbiting the globe. - 3.
+- 1. Zoom in closer on the globe. - 2.
+Select the black line that looks like it's orbiting the globe. - 3.
 We'll be making this stroke and other elements in this image the same blue.
-Because we'll reuse the color, let's make it a swatch.
+Since we'll be reusing the color, let's make it a swatch.
 In the Appearance panel, double-click the Stroke color to open the Swatches panel. - 4.
-At the top right of the Swatches panel go into the panel menu (E) and choose New Swatch. - 5.
-In the window that opens, set the following options:
+At the top right of the Swatches panel go into the panel menu () and choose New Swatch. - 5.
+In the window that opens, set the following options and click OK when done: